 - Airborne noise—airborne noise is transmitted through the air, and comes from things like televisions, stereos, people talking or shouting, and dogs barking.

 Both impact noise and airborne noise can be reduced significantly with certain types of flooring.
 As we mentioned above, carpet is the best, but vinyl and hybrid flooring can also work well.
 High quality underlay is absolutely critical for every type of flooring.

 If you have floors that you’re happy with already, you probably don’t want to go through the hassle of ripping them up to lay soundproof underlays.
 That’s understandable, but it does limit your soundproofing options a little.
 Generally, we would recommend laying a soundproof underlay before re-carpeting your floors.
 But if that’s not an option, you can use rugs to dampen sound over areas where it’s especially reverberant.
 Not only will that aid with soundproofing, but it will also liven the place up a bit, and help you create a visual focal point in your living space.

-There are also things you can do around the house to lessen the sound more generally.
+There are also things you can do around the house to make things a bit quieter.
 Take your windows, for example.
 A lot of noise comes through your windows, and taking steps to prevent that is one of the best ways to soundproof your apartment.
-Double glazing, in tandem with soundproof underlays, can keep almost all of the street noise, neighbourhood noise, and the occasional loud music out of your apartment.
-But that just depends how seriously you take your peace and quiet – double glazing can be expensive, after all!
+Double glazing together with soundproof underlays can keep almost all of the street noise, neighbourhood noise, and the occasional loud music out of your apartment.
+But that just depends how seriously you take your peace and quiet—double glazing can be expensive, after all!